wuweiran/uldum/docs/ability-system.md

 ## Ability Forms

-The engine provides ~7 mechanical forms.
+The engine provides six mechanical forms (`AbilityForm` enum).
 Each handles the complex plumbing (timing, targeting, state management).
-The actual gameplay effect is either declarative (modifiers) or a Lua callback.
+The actual gameplay effect is a Lua trigger that registers against the relevant ability event — see [Engine Events for Scripts](#engine-events-for-scripts) below for the full list.

+Channelling is **not** a form.
+Any form can declare a `channel_time` on its per-level data to make the cast sustained — see [Channeling](#channeling).

 ### passive